Academic Credentials

 • Shake and vibration table testing for durability and performance, including human vibration testing

-• Immersive, interactive vehicle ride simulators
+• Immersive, interactive vehicle simulators and motion/simulator sickness

 • Sensor selection and data acquisition